 Templates are available for the various purposes of your notes.
 Drag and drop priorities and tasks with ease.

 Tag people in a collaborative project and edit notes simultaneously with any member of your team.
 It's no wonder Notion's categorized as one of the “pros” in the note-taking app department.

 Level up your organizing skills with this note taking app.
 It offers several ways of capturing your brainwaves.

-It enables you to keep mementoes of a special moment with a photo note.
+It enables you to keep mementos of a special moment with a photo note.
 Moreover, you can organize your notes in different notebooks, create note stacks, and sync your note across all your digital devices.

 This app is great for taking down notes in class.
-Not only does it allow for handwritten note-taking, the app allows you to overlay a recording of the lecture as you take notes.
+Not only does it allow for handwritten note-taking, but the app also allows you to overlay a recording of the lecture as you take notes.